rvlander/stuart-full-stack-engineers/REMARKS.md

 ## Thoughts on proposed bonus goals

-I am happy to share I would have tackled them during the interview :).
+I am happy to share how I would have tackled them during the interview :).

 ## Possible evolutions and improvements